enormandeau/stacks_workflow/README.md

 for snp discovery in genotyping by sequencing (gbs) and restriction-site associated dna sequencing (rad) studies, with and without a reference genome.

-Upon starting to use STACKS, it is highly suggested to read the two official STACKS papers:
+Before starting to use STACKS, it is highly suggested to read the two official STACKS papers:

 [catchen, j. m., amores, a., hohenlohe, p. a., cresko, w. a., postlethwait, j.